choffmann/MMM-bunq/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

 This module will show your [bunq](https://www.bunq.com/) account balance on the smart mirror.
-All you need is a Bunq account.
+All you need is a bunq account.
 The use of the API is free 🙌

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)